Ep1p¶

 These last two features are available when the extended hotbar is disabled as well.

-Note that the maximum amount of hotbar slots (50) remains unchanged - as such, the extra 10 slots to the right of the third row are not usable.
+Note that the maximum amount of hotbar slots (50) remains unchanged - as such, the extra 10 slots to the right of the third row are greyed out and not usable.

 The status bars by the player portraits on the right will now wrap once a player character has >6 statuses, reducing the likelihood of them obscuring the center of the screen.